codingwithsasquatch/serverless_ninjas_workshop/6-Logic_App_Lab/LogicAppLabSetup.md

 1. Open the [template.json](template.json) file in an editor.

-1. Search for api-key, and enter the Azure Search primary admin key from the Logic App demo.
-Note there are two api-keys.

-1. Search for URI and verify the azure search uris for the data source and indexer.

 1. Search for the connection string and update the connection string to the CosmoDB connection created in the Logic Apps demo.
 Be sure to add the CosmosDB key.

 1. Save the template.json file.

-## Use template to create Logic App
+## Use template to create Logic App and API Management

 1. Browse to the azure portal [https://portal.azure.com](https://portal.azure.com)